 The 5 Love Languages are important because it opens the pathway to better communication.
-My relationship now is the healthiest one that I have ever been in and it’s due to the fact that we took the time to find out what our love languages are and implementing them.
-Now, that’s not to say we don’t argue or get annoyed with each other because we definitely do – all couples do.
+My first relationship utilizing this quiz was the healthiest one that I have ever been in and it’s due to the fact that we took the time to find out what our love languages are and implementing them.
+Now, that’s not to say we didn’t argue or get annoyed with each other because we definitely did- all couples do.

 I know I can be dramatic, stubborn, and slightly insecure at times, but that’s human.
-What doesn’t hinder our relationship is that we don’t let those arguments or disagreements fester and turn into big blowout arguments.
-Sometimes we fix the problem right then and there and other times we take a time-out to calm down before going back to talk about it.
-Again, I’m not saying we’re perfect or that I’m a relationship expert because I’m not, we’ve just learned what works for us and in turn, I hope to help someone else out with what I’ve learned.
+What didn’t hinder our relationship is that we didn’t let those arguments or disagreements fester and turn into big blowout arguments.
+Sometimes we fixed the problem right then and there and other times we took a time-out to calm down before going back to talk about it.
+I’m not saying that I’m a relationship expert because I’m not, I’ve just learned what works for me and in turn, I hope to help someone else out with what I’ve learned.

 It’s about making a conscious effort…

 When you find out what your love languages are you know how to treat yourself and you know how you want others to treat you.
-My boyfriend has a similar ranking to mine but not completely.
 So, when you know your love language in a relationship make sure you learn how your partner receives love.
 How you receive/show love may not be how your partner does.
 What tends to happen when partners have different dominant love languages, is that partner A will give love the way they receive love and vice versa.

 For example, let’s say partner A’s dominant love language is words of affirmation and partner B’s dominant love language is quality time.
 Partner A might be affirming their partner all day and using positive talk, but partner B could be feeling upset because that’s not how they receive love.
 Therefore, partner A would have to spend more quality time with partner B and partner B would be using positive affirmations to partner A. So, it’s really about learning how your partner receives love and making the conscious effort to be implementing that each day.